offalynne/Input/docs/latest/Verbs-and-Alternate-Bindings.md

 When using Input, you'll need to define your own verb names.
 A verb name can be either a **string** or a **number**.
 It is recommend that you use a string to store your verb names, but you're welcome to use whatever method suits you (such as using an enum).

 [Several functions](Functions-(Default-Bindings)) also include an optional `[alternate]` argument.
 You can think of alternate bindings as binding "slots" for each verb.
 This argument allows you to bind multiple similar inputs to the same verb for the same type of [input source](Input-Sources).
-This is used, for example, to allow both WASD and arrow keys, or both dpad and thumbstick to simultaneously control player movement. `[alternate]` defaults to `0`, but greater values allow you to read and write alternate binding slots.
+This is used, for example, to allow both WASD and arrow keys, or both dpad and thumbstick to simultaneously control player movement. `[alternate]` defaults to `0`, while greater values allow you to read and write alternate binding slots.

 -----